iifl-logo

 INVENTORIES:

-(a) The company’s inventory has been physically verified by the management at reasonable intervals and in our opinion, the frequency and procedures of verification are reasonable.
+(a) The companys inventory has been physically verified by the management at reasonable intervals and in our opinion, the frequency and procedures of verification are reasonable.
 The Inventory value has been considered based on the third-party verification.
 No material discrepancies were noticed between the physical stocks and the book stocks on such verification made during the year.

 (b) During the year, in respect of the working capital limits sanctioned in excess of five crore rupees, in aggregate, by the Banks on the basis of security of current assets, the quarterly returns / statements filed by the company with such Banks are in agreement with the Books of account of the company.
+Presently the working capital limits of the company are above Rupees Five Crores

-c) In respect of the loans granted, the schedule of repayment of principal and payment of interest has been stipulated and the repayments / receipts are regular.
+C) In respect of the loans granted, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts are regular.
+D) In respect of the loans granted, no amount is overdue.

-e) No loan or advance in the nature of loan granted which has fallen due during the year, has been renewed or extended or fresh loans were granted to settle the over dues of existing loans given to the same parties.
+E) No loan or advance in the nature of loan granted which has fallen due during the year, has been renewed or extended or fresh loans were granted to settle the over dues of existing loans given to the same parties.

-f) The company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment.
+F) The company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment.

 COMPLIANCE WITH SEC.185 & 186 OF THE ACT: